 2. Merged Cells in Spill Range to Correct a Spill (#SPILL!)
 Error in Excel

 Suppose, we use the UNIQUE function in cell F5, to get the unique values from cell range D5:D9 and get the error because the Spill range has merged cell.
 We type the formula at the cell.
-And the formula we are using is:
+The formula we are using is:

-Let’s see the procedure to fix #SPILL! error.
+Let’s see the procedure to fix the #SPILL! error.

 - In the beginning, from the error message drop-down menu choose Select Obstructing Cells.

-- This will highlight the cell which caused the error.
+- This will highlight the cell that caused the error.
 And, we can see that cells F6 and G6 are merged that’s why the error occurs.